- 2 positions available

 - Work is routinely performed in an office setting.

-- One year of counseling experience.
+- Three or more year counseling work experience.

 - In accordance with SACS accrediting requirements, Master's degree in Counseling, Social Work, or a closely related field.